gerald1248/who-needs-users-slides/slides.md

 ```

 <aside class="notes" data-markdown>
 This is a very minor issue (and really a point of YAML syntax rather than NetworkPolicy objects), but it still leads to some policies in the wild whose effect is the exact opposite of what the author intended.
+What's more, both selectors are entirely idiomatic.
 </aside>

 # USER ALL AT SEA (2) {bg=#000 .light-on-dark}